-Once you’ve been with us for three months, you’ll be entitled to a discount on your shopping in John Lewis and Waitrose.
-The discount rates in John Lewis are 12% and 25% (depending on the product).
-In Waitrose you’ll receive a 15% discount.
+Once you’ve been with us for three months, you’ll be entitled to a discount on your shopping in John Lewis & Partners and Waitrose & Partners.
+The discount rates in John Lewis & Partners are 12% and 25% (depending on the product).
+In Waitrose & Partners you’ll receive a 15% discount.

 Those joining the Partnership at Levels 10 to 8 receive 22 days + public and bank holidays, rising to 25 days after three years’ service.
 If you join at Partnership Levels 7 and above, you receive 25 days holiday + public and bank holidays.
 After ten years’ service, all Partners receive 30 days holiday pro rata.